stuburger/go-fib/README.md

 # Fullstack Fibonacci coding challenge

 This repository contains my solution to the [fibonacci coding challenge](https://gist.github.com/stepanbujnak/7fa18e2e97de2fd3f593c00b09c445c2).
-It is build the following stack:
+It is built the following stack:

 - AWS CDK and [SST](https://sst.dev/) for Infrastructure as Code
 - Go for the backend.